 Whenever the reconstruction functions $\phi{r,k}$ arise from Gegenbauer polynomials, these calculations can be done iteratively.
 For the sake of brevity, we will not describe this computation in full generality.
-Instead, we consider only the situation where the functions $\phi{r,k}$ arise from Legendre polynomials, in which case we are required to compute the integrals
+Instead, we consider only the situation where the functions $\phi{r,k}$ are (appropriately scaled) Legendre polynomials, in which case we are required to compute the integrals